The Centaurus: Entry fee controversy

 In what it called a move to avoid ‘over-crowding’, Centaurus Mall in a public notice said visitors will have to buy a coupon to enter the mall, which is adjustable against shopping at the mall on the same day.
 The public notice listed 23 types of people who will not have to purchase the entry coupons.
 Those exempted include all women and children under 12, senior citizens, lawmakers and executives, diplomats and foreigners, journalists, and lawyers, members of country clubs, registered engineers, doctors, and teachers.
 Further, the notice said, “famous players of hockey, cricket, football and golf” and “celebrities” do not have to purchase the entry coupon.

 October 2022 fire

-The shopping center at the Centaurus Mall caught fire on October 9, 2022.
-The fire was visible from outside the building during lunch time, while reports on social media also showed visible flame in the food court of the mall.
+The shopping center at the Centaurus Mall caught fire on 9 October 2022.
 The Capital Development Authority claimed the fire to be under control after two hours of response.
 The shopping center and nearby residential structures were closed for an audit to be made on their structural integrity.

 The fire broke out in the Monal restaurant and was reported around 4 pm.
 The efforts of firefighters extinguished the fire preventing extensive damage to the interior.
-Navy and Air Force personnel also took part to cooling the building.
+Navy and Air Force personnel also took part in cooling the building.